 Biomass Energy Systems

-Sigma Thermal is a leader in providing modern Biomass-fired energy systems and related equipment for industrial clients worldwide.
-We provide complete packaged systems which include: Design, Engineering, Manufacturing, Automation, Installation supervision, Parts, and Equipment service, backed by decades of energy experience.
+Sigma Thermal provides complete packaged systems which include: Design, Engineering, Manufacturing, Automation, Installation Supervision, Parts, and Equipment Service, backed by decades of energy experience.

 The Sigma Thermal reciprocating grate furnace is the most effective design for complete combustion of waste materials with low heating value, high moisture content, and high ash content.
 Our design allows for finite combustion control, minimizing emissions and utilizing a large range of different waste fuels, with varying characteristics (i.e. chemical composition, fuel size, and moisture content).